gar1t/gage-save/tests/samples-gagefiles.md

     Properties ['config'] are invalid
     ...
-    The object is missing required properties ['path'] The object is missing required properties ['include'] ...
+    The object is missing required properties ['path'] The object is missing required properties ['paths'] ...
     <1>